AWS DynamoDB with Lambda: A Powerful Serverless Combination

 Key Features of DynamoDB:

-Highly Available: Data is automatically replicated across multiple availability zones.
+• High Availability: Data is automatically stored in multiple availability zones.

 What is AWS Lambda?

-AWS Lambda is used whenever you want to run code in response to events or requests, without the need to manage servers, making it an ideal choice for building scalable, real-time applications.
+• AWS Lambda is employed when you need to execute code in response to events or requests, without provisioning or maintaining servers, suiting the service to build highly scalable, real-time applications.

 Key Features of AWS Lambda:

-Pay-as-you-go: You only pay for the compute time you use.
+• Pay-as-you-go: You’re charged only for the compute time you use.

 Integrating DynamoDB with Lambda